 Loan principal is an amount that someone has borrowed.
 This applies to all forms of debt, whether it's a credit card balance, a car loan, or a mortgage.
 If you borrow $3,000 to buy a car, for example, your initial loan principal is $3,000.

 The word "principal" means "main."
 It is the main part of the balance for loans, mortgages, and investments.

 Loan principal allows borrowers to get more specific about their debt.
 The debt's overall balance includes the principal as well as the interest that has accrued on that principal.
 The balance could also include fees and charges imposed by the lender, and a borrower's total monthly payment could include additional costs such as insurance or taxes.

-The principal of a loan is the amount borrowed.
-Interest is calculated on the principal.
+As a borrower makes payments to the lender, they will reduce the principal, until it is eventually erased entirely.
 In a loan amortization schedule, the principal and interest are separated, so you can see which part of your monthly payment goes to paying off the principal, and which part is used to pay interest.

 Principal on Investments